 The right to vote conferred by properly executed proxies in the accompanying form, duly signed on behalf of the persons designated therein shall be exercised on any ballot that may be called during the Meeting.
 Management of the Corporation agrees to respect the instructions given by the shareholder in the form of proxy.
-If no instructions are given, the votes shall be cast in favour of the resolutions set forth in the Notice of Meeting.
+In the absence of such directions, proxies received by management will be voted FOR the election of incumbent directors to the Board, FOR the appointment of the independent auditors and FOR the continuation of the Corporation's stock option plan, as detailed under the heading "Matters to be acted upon at the Meeting."
 The enclosed form of proxy confers discretionary authority upon the persons named therein in respect of amendments to or variations of the matters identified in the Notice of Meeting and any other matters that may properly come before the Meeting, except for the election of directors.
 At the date of this Information Circular, the Management of the Corporation is not aware of such amendments, or other items that may come before the Meeting.
 The Common Shares represented by the proxy will be voted or withheld from voting in accordance with the instructions of the Shareholder on any ballot that may be called for.
 If the Shareholder specifies a choice with respect to any matter to be acted upon, the Common